SCBWI staff at our offices in Los Angeles

 Gee Cee is in charge of the daily operations of the office and is the membership coordinator.
 She also coordinates the Amber Brown Grant.

-Sarah Baker, Manager, Illustration and Design
+Sarah Baker, Director, Illustration and Artist Programs

 Sarah oversees all illustration and design and assists with regional illustration events.
 Sarah is also in charge of layout and design of the Bulletin.
 She also coordinates the SCBWI awards for illustrators.